guikarai/PERA/README.md

 You can find [here](https://github.com/guikarai/PERA/blob/master/pera-samples.md), a set of insights picked-up from a real PERA study.

 ## PERA delivery time :calendar:
-PERA start by contacting the IBM Client Center of Montpellier team.
+PERA starts by contacting the IBM Client Center of Montpelier team.
 * Following a formal engament process and once client and IBM team has an agreement the PERA study process can start.
 * Client collects technical data and share it with the IBM team.
 * The IBM team checks and validates received data.
 Count up to 7 days for this step according received volumes.